ErKomalYadav/Solutions/README.md

 # Solutions

-Question: Write a function that checks if a given word is a palindrome.
+###### Problem No:02: Write a function that checks if a given word is a palindrome.
 Character case should be ignored.

 Answer: For the above question, I have prepared the below mentioned logic: